open-component-model/ocm/examples/lib/README.md

 The complete library is arranged around area specific `Context` objects, which bundle all the settings and supported [extension points](../../docs/ocm/interoperability.md#support-library) of the Open Component Model.
-Extension points are implemented by handlers that can registered at dedicated context objects or at the default runtime environment.
+Extension points are implemented by handlers that can be registered at dedicated context objects or at the default runtime environment.
+The context then provides all the methods required to access elements managed in the dedicated area.

-To just use the library the standard settings will be available by accessing the default contexts for the area of question.
+To just use the library without special configuration the standard settings will be available by accessing the default contexts for the area of question.

-For using [OCM repositories](../../docs/ocm/model.md#repositories) this can be done with:
+For working with [OCM repositories](../../docs/ocm/model.md#repositories) an appropriate context, which can be used to retrieve OCM repositories, can be access with:

 ```go
 import "github.com/open-component-model/ocm/pkg/contexts/ocm"